 Given the present payback economics, the TAM is limited to Segment A, 200,000 residences in total and with an average installed cost of \$7,500 for a conversion, the TAM requires \$1.5 billion of investment.
 Using the rule of thumb that one third of customers will use a state financing program and that 85% of customers can meet our credit criteria, the SAM represents 56,000 projects and \$420 million of investment.
 Providing households that seek to convert to natural gas with access to low-cost and long-term private capital will support the implementation of the CES and Natural Gas Expansion Plan.
 Based on Smart-E project data through February 29th, 2016, Green Bank financing has resulted in 72 natural gas conversions, or 0.13% of the SAM.
 The Green Bank's Smart-E financing for natural gas conversions currently competes against the gas companies' Energize CT Heating Loan product.
-DEEP's stated policy is that ratepayer-subsidized products should be positioned such that they do not undermine products backed by private capital (the Heating Loan's source of capital is ratepayer funds, Smart-E uses local lenders' capital with a credit enhancement from federal ARRA funds).
-This is an ongoing area of focus for the Green Bank and the EEB.
+DEEP's stated policy is that ratepayer-subsidized products should be positioned such that they do not undermine products backed by private capital.
+This is an ongoing area of focus for DEEP, the Green Bank, the utilities and EEB.